ATNF/askapsoft/Code/Doc/user/current/doc/BETApipelines/pipelineUsage.rst

 * *slurmFiles/* – the files in here are the job files that are submitted to the queue via the sbatch command.
 When a job is run, it makes a copy of the file that is labelled with the job ID.
+* *metadata/* - information about the measurement sets and the beam footprint are written to files here.
 * *parsets/* – any parameter sets used by the askapsoft applications are written here.
 These contain the actual parameters that are used by the various programs.
 These are labeled by the job ID.